Peter von Tramin

 Peter Richard Oswald Tschugguel, known by the pen names Peter von Tramin and Peter von Kleynn, (9 May 1932 – 14 July 1981) was an Austrian writer.

 Biography

 Tschugguel was born on 9 May 1932 in Vienna.
-He is a member of the von Tschugguel family, who were part of the Austrian nobility.
 He studied law and then worked as a bank clerk and translator.

 Tschugguel was a short story writer and novelist.
-His pen name comes from his family's ancestral noble title, Baron Tschugguel von Tramin.
-While use of noble titles and nobiliary particles in the surname have been illegal since the Austrian nobility was abolished in 1919, the use of nobiliary particles in stage names and pen names is permitted.

-In 1963 he was awarded the Austrian State Prize for European Literature.
+In 1963 he won an Austrian State Prize for Literature.

 Tschugguel died on 14 July 1981.